 The reason is that the more iron a patient with gut dysbiosis consumes in either food or supplement form, the stronger these pathogenic, iron loving strains become!
-The extra iron “feeds” them, so to speak, much the same as sugar feeds Candida Albicans.
+The extra iron “feeds” them, so to speak, much the same as sugar feeds Candida albicans.
 The cure for gut dysbiotic anemia is to heal and seal the gut, not take iron supplements!

 A Baby “Inherits” Gut Dysbiosis from Mom

 Children with imbalanced gut flora are particularly predisposed to autoimmune disorders in the form of allergies, asthma, and eczema.
-In more severe cases of gut dysbiosis, learning disabilities manifest such as ADHD, ADD, autism, dyslexia, dyspraxia and others.
-Of course, there is sometimes an environmental “trigger” which instigates these disorders, but it is crucial to keep in mind that gut dysbiosis is the primary underlying cause.
+In more severe cases of gut dysbiosis, learning disabilities manifest such as ADHD, ADD, autism, dyslexia, dyspraxia, and others.
+Of course, there is sometimes an environmental “trigger” which instigates these disorders.
+But, it is crucial to keep in mind that gut dysbiosis is the primary underlying cause.

-Think Twice Before Taking Oral Contraceptives
+Think Twice Before Taking Birth Control Pills

 When considering whether or not to take oral contraceptives, women rarely if ever consider the long term implications to themselves let alone their children.
 This is no surprise given that doctors rarely if ever mention this sort of thing when prescribing antibiotics let alone The Pill to their patients!

 Therefore, it is vital that women be fully informed of the potentially devastating consequences to their health and that of their children from birth control pills.
 Even their grandchildren may be affected according to preliminary research.
 This full disclosure is critical and the most ethical course of action for prescribing physicians.